 If you’d like more information on Volume Textures here are some amazing resources that really helped me understand the concept:

 - How to create and use Volume Textures in UE4 | Unreal Engine Documentation

 - Working with Volume Textures in Unreal Engine 4 | Overdraw

 Although they’ve been packaged within the engine files since version 4.21, you’ll need to enable the Volumetrics plugin to gain access to the sample Volume Textures.
 Jump into your plugins window and do a search for Volumetrics and it should come up.

 Once that’s enabled and you’ve restarted your Editor, if you enable both Engine and Plugin Content in your Content Browser you’ll be able to search for the prefix VT_ to find them.

-Creating the material for our Volume Texture
+Creating a Material for our Volume Texture

-To create our rippling pulse effect we’re going to create an additive volume material.
-The goal here is to use two material functions in tandem, one that generates a 3D spherical energy pulse, and another that will distort that pulse to create the effect of wispy smoke-like dissipation.
+To create our rippling pulse effect we’re going to create an additive volume Material.
+The goal here is to use two Material Functions in tandem, one that generates a 3D spherical energy pulse, and another that will distort that pulse to create the effect of wispy smoke-like dissipation.

-First things first we’ll need to create some new assets:
+First things first, we’ll need to create some new assets:

 - A Material named M_VolumetricPulse